Application Information for Degree Programs

 Letters of recommendation need to be sent from faculty members or those who can address your ability to perform graduate-level coursework.
 A link to a form will be emailed directly to your recommenders as you are filling out your application.

 *Required for most programs.
 Check with your department about admission requirements before starting your application.

 An official transcript of all previous college or university work must be submitted directly from the previous institution to our office.
 We will obtain all transcripts from the University of Maine System campuses.

 It is highly recommended to submit unofficial transcripts within the application to expedite the admission process.

 Graduate Examination Scores

-Official report of scores achieved on the Graduate Record Examination (GRE) are required for admission in most programs.
-Please check with the program for test score requirements.
-Please use institution code 3916 when requesting official scores to be sent.
+- Official Graduate Record Examination (GRE) score reports are required for admission in most programs.
+Check with your program for requirements.

-- Applicants to the MBA program should submit Graduate Management Admission Test (GMAT) scores in lieu of the GRE, however GRE scores may be accepted on a case by case basis.
-Please use institution code 1ZF-RM-18 when requesting official scores to be sent.
+- Applicants to the MBA program should submit Graduate Management Admission Test (GMAT) scores in lieu of the GRE, however, GRE scores may be accepted on a case by case basis.

 - Official English proficiency examination scores are required unless you have received a degree from an English-speaking institution.
+Note: academic units may request English proficiency examination scores from those who received a degree from an English-speaking institution if graduate examination scores are below average.
 We accept the following score reports directly from the testing agency: